Happisburgh D Class lifeboat launched

 The station volunteers were paged and the station’s D Class Russell Pickering with Tim Grimmer and Jake Munday as Helm and Martin Gibbs and Sean Thurston as crew were launched to her aid.

-On arrival the crew worked with the Coastgaurd team who had walked along the beach; they were joined by the paramedic to package the patient before transporting her back to station by lifeboat.
-Then on arrival back at station they floated Russell Pickering back on to her carrage and returned to the boathouse to transfer the patient to the awaiting ambulance, before being transported to hospital for ongoing treatment.
+On arrival the crew worked with the Coastguard team who had walked along the beach; they were joined by the paramedic to package the patient before transporting her back to station by lifeboat.
+Then on arrival back at station they floated Russell Pickering back on to her carriage and returned to the boathouse to transfer the patient to the awaiting ambulance, before being transported to hospital for ongoing treatment.

 The crew made Russell Pickering ready for service at 11:30am.

-Tim Grimmer said: 'It's aways good to work with other emergency services and help towards the care of the patient.
+Tim Grimmer said: 'It's always good to work with other emergency services and help towards the care of the patient.
 If you are in trouble on the beach or sea then dial 999 and ask for the Coastguard for help.'